Killian K. Van Rensselaer

 Killian Killian Van Rensselaer (June 9, 1763 - June 18, 1845) was an American lawyer and Federalist politician who served in the United States Congress as a Representative from the state of New York.

 Early life

 Killian Killian Van Rensselaer was born on June 9, 1763, at the old family mansion owned by his uncle Johannes in Greenbush in the Province of New York to Kiliaen Van Rensselaer (1717–1781) and his first wife, Ariantje "Harriet" Schuyler (1720–1763), who died four months after his birth.
 Killian was therefore the youngest of nine children born to his parents, including older brothers Henry Kiliaen Van Rensselaer (1744–1816) and Philip Kiliaen van Rensselaer (1747–1798), and Nicholas Van Rensselaer (1754–1848).
 His elder sister, Catharine Van Rensselaer, married William Henry Ludlow (1740–1803).
 His father was commissioned as a Colonel of the 4th Regiment, Albany County Militia on October 20, 1775, and was wounded during the Battles of Saratoga and received the highest compliments about his courage from General George Washington.

 Killian K. completed preparatory studies and attended Yale College, where he studied law.

-Extended family

-On his father's side, he was the cousin of Jeremiah Van Rensselaer, who was also a U.S. Representative.
-His paternal grandfather was Hendrick van Rensselaer (1667–1740), director of the Eastern patent of the Rensselaerswyck manor, and his paternal grandmother was Catharina Van Brugh, daughter of merchant Johannes Pieterse Van Brugh (1624–1697).

-His maternal grandfather, Nicholas Schuyler (1691–1748), was the nephew of Pieter Schuyler (1657–1724), the first mayor of Albany, and the grandson of Philip Pieterse Schuyler (1628–1683), the Dutch fur trader who became the progenitor of the American Schuyler family.